| Looking back to the history of Zen, we can

 the dharma will stay incomplete as long as reality is only seen

 through male eyes and female experiences are not integrated.
+At Master Deshimaru's death the disciples

 who became his successors were in their mid-thirties to